maueeza/mark11-BirthdayLuckyApp/README.md

-# mark11-BirthdayLuckyApp
+# Birthday Lucky App
- This is the app to find if your birthdate is lucky or not
+ Everyone has their personal lucky number.
+This is the app to find if your lucky number is actually lucky or not!

+ Developed using -
+ 1. HTML
+ 2. CSS
+ 3. VanillaJS